 The higher level of flexibility allows much better use of resources and, as a result, much more efficient budget spending.
 With hybrid cloud infrastructure, each element is presented as a self-contained application that interacts with the rest of the system via API.

-The other crucial benefit of using hybrid cloud infrastructure is better manageability of the workflow and its infrastructure.
-Given the fact of how many moving parts healthcare operation involves - this is one of the key requirements for the medical cloud computing pipeline.
+The other crucial benefit of using hybrid cloud infrastructure is the better manageability of the workflow and its infrastructure.
+Given the fact of how many moving parts healthcare operation involves – this is one of the key requirements for the medical cloud computing pipeline.

 - In the hybrid cloud configuration, the system is broken down into self-contained components.